jsalonen/docker-examples/node-postgres/README.md

 **Features**

-- **Node/Express backend container:**
+- **Node/Express backend container**
-  - Sync local changes and autoreload using nodemon
+  - Syncs local changes and autoreload using nodemon
-  - Node modules are persisted as docker volume for fast reloads and to avoid interop issues with host
+  - Persists node modules in a docker volume for fast reloads and to avoid interop issues with host
-- **Postgress container:**
+- **Postgres container**
   - Optimized for fast bootup

 ## Running Locally for Development